General Information

 -

-- Robustness: Macroscopic magnetization vanishes in most AFMs, so AFM-based devices are free from stray fields, hence the crosstalk, between adjacent memory units.
-Exploiting AFMs as active spintronic materials can significantly improve the scalability and immunity of nanodevices.
+Robustness: Macroscopic magnetization vanishes in most AFMs, so AFM-based devices are free from stray fields, hence the crosstalk, between adjacent memory units.

-In PRL 132, 136701 (2024), we formulate and quantify the lossless SOT and its inverse effect, adiabatic charge pumping, in MnBi2Te4 of a few septuple-layer (SL) thick.
+In PRL 132, 136701 (2024), we theoretically propose a lossless spin-orbit torque (SOT) and its inverse effect, adiabatic charge pumping, in MnBi2Te4 of a few septuple-layer (SL) thick.
 The SOT is manifestly SL resolved and displays an evident even-vs-odd contrast of the (total) SL number.
 The physical consequences of the SOT are demonstrated by the SOT-induced magnetic resonances, where in the 3-SL case we identify a unique chiral mode that is blind to microwave electromagnetic fields but can be excited only by the SL-resolved SOT.

-In contrast to conventional SOTs accompanied by charge currents, the SOT in MnBi2Te4 is not accompanied by Ohm’s conduction as the Fermi level lies in the gap under the charge-neutral condition.
-In our scenario, the output current only originates from the dynamics of magnetic moments as a reciprocal effect of the SOT, which is a pure adiabatic effect producing zero Joule heating.
-Under the combined action of the SOT and the adiabatic charge pumping, a voltage-driven MnBi2Te4 acquires an effective reactance (capacitive or inductive), whereby 100% of the input electric power can be converted into magnetic dynamics to overcome the Gilbert damping, achieving an unprecedented high efficiency of electrical manipulation of magnetism using a single material.
+In contrast to conventional SOTs, the SOT in MnBi2Te4 is not accompanied by Ohm’s conduction under the charge-neutral condition.
+In our scenario, the output current only originates from the dynamics of magnetic moments as a reciprocal effect of the SOT, which is a purely adiabatic, producing zero Joule heating.
+Under the combined action of the SOT and its reciprocal process, a voltage-driven MnBi2Te4 acquires an effective reactance, whereby 100% of the input electric power can be converted into magnetic dynamics to overcome the Gilbert damping, achieving an unprecedented high efficiency of electrical manipulation of magnetism using a single material.

 The unique mechanism studied in this work is entirely different from the ordinary magnon-electron scattering.
 First of all, we have considered the adiabatic regime such that spin fluctuations are frozen in time, whereas magnons are propagating spin waves.
 Second, spin fluctuations form a background random potential that scatters the electrons passively, while reversely, the excitation of spin fluctuations by electrons is ignored.
 Third, the physical picture of spin fluctuations persists up to Tc, whereas magnons are well defined only at low temperatures.
 In addition, the mechanism here is intrinsic and independent of structure impurities.